utdata/icj-class/static-apps/static-04.md

 - Go ahead and delete the entire row that has the Headline, author, etc.

-Now, look into the next rwo for the list that on the site now shows a list of books:
+Now, look inside the next row for the list that displays a list of books:

 ```html
 <ul>